Zinbo/software-dev-repository/content/posts/Architecture/index.md

 To summarize: LRU order tracked via keys in a linked list.
 As a key is used, it is popped to the front of the list.
 When linked list capacity reached, get the key at the end of the list, remove the key from map and from the linked list

-## Caching at the database query level
-Whenever you query the database, hash the query as a key and store the result to the cache.
-This approach suffers from expiration issues:
-- Hard to delete a cached result with complex queries
-- If one piece of data changes such as a table cell, you need to delete all cached queries that might include the changed cell

-## Caching at the object level
-See your data as an object, similar to what you do with your application code.
-Have your application assemble the dataset from the database into a class instance or a data structure(s):
-- Remove the object from cache if its underlying data has changed
-- Allows for asynchronous processing: workers assemble objects by consuming the latest cached object

-Suggestions of what to cache:
-- User sessions
-- Fully rendered web pages
-- Activity streams
-- User graph data

 ## When to update the cache
 Since you can only store a limited amount of data in cache, you'll need to determine which cache update strategy works best for your use case.